Academics

 About

-Students who have been admitted to the school of architecture can elect at the end of their second year, or any time thereafter, to pursue the Bachelors of Art in Architectural Studies major.
+Students who have been admitted to the school of architecture can elect at the end of their second year, or any time thereafter, to pursue the bachelors of art in architectural studies major.
 This major does not lead to a professional degree, requires fewer studios, and is designed to allow students to pursue other academic interests in greater depth.
-Students cannot apply as freshmen for this track of study.
+Students cannot apply as first-year undergraduates for this track of study.

 The B.Arch. program is STEM designated, making international students eligible to apply for a three-year F-1 visa extension after graduation.